majek/idea/site/027-callbacks/main.md

 Finally, please don't get me wrong.
 Although this rant is focused around node.js it's not limited to it.
-It's generally hard to think about end-to-end flow control in an callback based environments.
+It's generally hard to think about end-to-end flow control in callback based environments.
 It's impossible to design good callback based API's when you don't have tools to deal with data flow control.